I’ve tried Giclee printing before and wasn’t happy.

 Why should I use Giclee printing?

 Once an original is sold, you lose all potential for income from that original.
-By offering a limited edition of giclee prints you can realise long term income from your work.
+By offering a limited edition of giclee prints you are able to gain long term income from your work.

 Giclee vs Press Printing (posters)